lxgai/cse110-wi20-lab1/index.md

 ## Hobbies
 Some of the things I enjoy doing in my spare time include:
-* Watching anime
+* Watching anime :tv:
-* Listening to music
+* Listening to music :headphones:
-* Traveling when not in quarantine
+* Traveling when not in quarantine :world_map:
-* Playing LoL
+* Playing LoL :video_game:

 Some of my favorite anime are:
 - *Haikyuu!!*